epi-analysis/SRCP_docs/docs/source/04-Taking-files-on-and-off-SRCP.rst

 2. When you have received notification from the Data Manager that the files are ready for you to download, connect to the Cambridge VPN.

 3. Start WinSCP where you will be presented with the Login dialogue.
-Select the session for SRCP that you saved previously
+Select the session for the SRCP that you saved previously

 .. figure:: ../../images/winscp-prev-login.png
   :scale: 50 %